RibosomeCRCL/rRMSAnalyzer/README.md

 The folder structure can be whatever you wish, as long as either the directory and its sub-directories contain the necessary CSV files.

-**If you do not specify metadata, Riboscore will try to get any CSV files.**
+**If you do not specify metadata, rRMSAnalyzer will try to get any CSV files.**

 ## Metadata